HMS Exeter (68): Design and description

 Exeter was ordered two years after her sister ship York and her design incorporated improvements in light of experience with the latter.
 Her beam was increased by 1 ft to compensate for increases in topweight, and her boiler uptakes were trunked backwards from the boiler rooms, allowing for straight funnels further removed from the bridge rather than the raked funnels on York to ensure adequate dispersal of the flue gases.
 As the 8 in gun turrets had proved not strong enough to accommodate the aircraft catapult originally intended, Exeter was given a pair of fixed catapults angled out from amidships in a "V" shape, with the associated crane placed to starboard.
 Consequently, the bridge was lowered (that of York being tall to give a view over the intended aircraft), and was of a streamlined, enclosed design that was incorporated into later cruisers.

 Exeter was slightly lighter than expected and displaced 8390 LT at standard load and 10620 LT at deep load.
 The ship had an overall length of 575 ft 1 in, a beam of 58 ft and a draught of 20 ft 3 in at deep load.
-She was powered by four Parsons geared steam turbine sets, each driving one shaft, using provided by eight Admiralty 3-drum boilers.
+She was powered by four Parsons geared steam turbine sets, each driving one shaft, using steam provided by eight Admiralty 3-drum boilers.
 The turbines developed a total of 80000 shp and gave a maximum speed of 32 kn.
 The ship could carry 1900 LT of fuel oil which gave her a range of 10000 nmi at 14 kn.
 The ship's complement was 628 officers and ratings.

 The main armament of the York-class ships consisted of six BL 8 in Mk VIII guns in three twin-gun turrets, designated "A", "B", and "Y" from fore to aft.
 "A" and "B" were superfiring forward of the superstructure and "Y" was aft of it.
 Defence against aircraft was provided by four QF 4 in Mk V anti-aircraft (AA) guns in single mounts amidships and a pair of two-pounder (40 mm) light AA guns ("pom-poms") in single mounts.
 The ships also fitted with two triple torpedo tube above-water mounts for 21 in torpedoes.

 The cruisers lacked a full-length waterline armour belt.
 The sides of Exeter's boiler and engine rooms and the sides of the magazines were protected by 3 in of armour.
 The transverse bulkheads at the end of her propulsion machinery rooms were 3.5 in thick.
 The top of the magazines were protected by 5.5 in of armour and their ends were 4.375 in thick.
 The lower deck over the machinery spaces and steering gear had a thickness of 1.5 in.